LoginRadius/docs/content/Get started Node js/index.md

   `npm init`

-  Upon completion, it will add a `package.json` file in the project folder
+  Upon completion, it will add a `package.json` file in the project folder.

-- Create a server file in project and name it `server.js`
+- Create a server file in project and name it `server.js`.

-- Add the following snippet in the `server.js`
+- Add the following snippet in the `server.js`.

 ```
 var express = require('express');